 Islands visited: 2 major and one minor

-I did have a much better brake down as I wrote down my daily expenses, however, I seem to have lost this.
+I did have a much better break down as I wrote down my daily expenses, however, I seem to have lost this.
 The information is coming from memory and bank statements.
 If there is one thing I remember it is where my money has gone, so please trust me this is pretty accurate.

-Accommodation was surprisingly cheap at $15 for a private room.
+The accommodation was surprisingly cheap at $15 for a private room.
 It also had decent Wi-Fi which I was very surprised about.
 The hostel was simply called Santa Cruz hostel (You might need a little Spanish to get a room here as nobody spoke a word of English).